Narixius/FaceApp-PHP/README.md

 ```php
 $FaceApp = new FaceApp('PHOTO_PATH', true );
 ```
-Take a look to "ProxyMode.php"
+Take a look at "ProxyMode.php"

 ## License